4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 ## 🧠 **Market Sizing for Cybersecurity in Digital Payments**

 Market sizing helps determine the **financial potential** of your startup and supports **strategic decisions, investor pitches, and operational planning**.
 In cybersecurity—especially for **digital payment systems**—this is critical due to the growing demand for secure online transactions.
+- #### When to use Market sizing
+	- Investor Decks
+	- During Go-To-Market planning
+	- Support funding decisions & hiring plans
+	- Define the ideal customer profile
 ## 🔍 **Key Definitions**
 - ### 1. **TAM – Total Addressable Market**
 	- **Definition**: The total demand for your solution if there were **no barriers**—global scope.